Journey to the West: Sequels

 There are many published sequels to Wu's Journey to the West since the late Ming, and they persisted into the Qing dynasty and the modern period.

-The satirical novel Xiyoubu (西遊補, "A Supplement to the Journey to the West," c.
+The satirical novel Xiyoubu (西遊補 (西游补, Xīyóubǔ, A Supplement to the Journey to the West); c.
 1640) written by Dong Yue is one of the best regarded sequels.
-It follows Sun Wukong as he is trapped in a magical dream world created by the Qing Fish Demon, the embodiment of desire (情, qing).
+It follows Sun Wukong as he is trapped in a magical dream world created by the Qing Fish Demon, the embodiment of desire (情 (qíng)).
 Sun travels back and forth through time, during which he serves as the adjunct King of Hell and judges the soul of the recently dead traitor Qin Hui during the Song dynasty, takes on the appearance of a beautiful concubine and causes the downfall of the Qin dynasty, and even faces Pāramitā, one of his five sons born to the rakshasa Princess Iron Fan, (Note: Pāramitā is the only son to make an appearance and to be called by name in the novel.
 These sons did not originally appear in Journey to the West.) on the battlefield during the Tang dynasty.
 The events of Xiyoubu take place between the end of chapter 61 and the beginning of chapter 62 of Journey to the West.
-The author, Dong Yue (董說), wrote the book because he wanted to create an opponent—in this case desire—that Sun could not defeat with his great strength and martial skill.
+The author, Dong Yue (董說 (董说, Dǒng Yuè)), wrote the book because he wanted to create an opponent—in this case, desire—that Sun could not defeat with his great strength and martial skill.

+In the 2000 television series Journey to the West Afterstory (西游記後傳 (西游记后传)), the Three Realms fall into catastrophe as Māra seizes control, forcing the Tathāgata Buddha to reincarnate and descend into the mortal world.
+Sun Wukong becomes the key figure in restoring order.